 American Literature.
 Of course, teens need a year of American Literature.
 There’s so much to choose from, so 7Sisters has chosen a variety of accessible, inspirational books that are musts in understanding the American experience.
 This is an excellent way to give your homeschool high schoolers a solid American Literature experience.

-If you choose the topic-centered Literature approach, how does a homeschool mom know which Literature to teach when?
+An Authoritative Guide to Literature for Homeschool High School: If you choose the topic-centered Literature approach, how does a homeschool mom know which Literature to teach when?

 You’ve heard this answer before: It depends.
 Really, there’s not ONE right way to teach Literature and there’s not ONE right order to teach Literature in.